sleepepi/sleepepi/virtual-machines/190-install-rails-applications.md

 ```

 Add to bottom of `/etc/auto.master`
-The following are two examples, one for Slice, one for the NSRR
+The following are two examples, one for Slice, one for the NSRR, one for MyApnea
 ```
 /- /etc/auto.sleepdata
 /- /etc/auto.slice
+/- /etc/auto.myapnea
 ```

 Create and add to `/etc/auto.secret`, the username and password are for the RFA service account.